Znevna/CoolEditFileFilters/README.md

 Usage
 -----
-Extract the contents of this archive into the Cool Edit application folder.
+Extract the contents of the latest release into the Cool Edit application folder.

 The following file filters are included:
 - flac.flt - Free Lossless Audio Codec (read/write)